Rishabh-0707/what-beats-ai/README.md

 # What Beats AI 🎮🤖

 A game that uses AI logic to try and beat the user in Rock, Paper, Scissors.
-Built by Rishabh Singh Parmar.